joinpursuit/AC_4_Web/units/fundamentals/lessons/variables/variables_update.md

 ## console.log

 The first kind of effect we need is logging text to the screen.
 We have been using the node REPL, where the value returned by an expression was logged for us.
 To write programs, however, we will be creating files in which we put our javascript code.
 When running a file with the code above, nothing will get logged.
-In order to log something in javascript file, we will need to use the `console.log` function.
+In order to log something in a javascript file, we will need to use the `console.log` function.
 This will print (**log**) whatever we type inside the parentheses to your terminal window (the **console**).
 It is important to note that `console.log` prints information to the screen but _does not_ return anything.
 The return value of `console.log` is `undefined`.
 If you wanted to do `console.log(2 + 2)` it would simply print `4` to the screen--you could not then use the `4` to do something else.

 ```js
 // running a file: